 325 West South Boulder Road, #6 Louisville, CO 80027

 After booking your first in-person appointment, I will send you more detailed directions and information.

 Do you work in-person or online?

 I offer both in-person and online sessions:

-> I highly value in-person time and do my best to balance the benefits of meeting in-person with the importance of remaining safe and healthy.
-Meeting in person allows us to connect in a more fully embodied way, engage in more expansive movement practices, and use all the fun things in my office (like art supplies, stress toys, blankets, and music)!
+I highly value in-person time, and feel that this allows us to connect in a more fully embodied way, engage in more expansive movement practices, and use all the fun things in my office (like art supplies, stress toys, blankets, and music)!

-> Meeting outside is also an option, depending on weather and scheduling availability.
+Meeting outside is also an option, depending on weather and scheduling availability.